ghapsara/guruhhapsara.dev/src/content/2023-08-27-bff-design-pattern/index.md

 Recently I worked on a feature analysis which as part of it involved mobile application source code inspection, and it reminds me of how incredibly intricate human front facing user interface is.

-User Interface design and implementation has always been mental.
+User Interface design and implementation have always been mental.
 What madness is not how to perfectly arrange modules, well abstract domains of concerns, nor establish predictable patterns, and so forth.
 Toolings and best practices are evolving, but it’s the complexity of crafting all moving interactions in frontend keeps advancing as the world demands more cool experiences.

 Everytime I have a conversation about frontend development, it is staggering to notice how people are consistently concerned about how fragile user interface engineering implementation is in regard to the vast diverse end devices it needs to support.